 Fill in the blank with a suitable adverb clause:

-The correct option is A when I finish my project
+The correct option is A than her husband

 An adverb clause is a group of words containing a subject and a verb,

 and it functions as an adverb, by modifying an adjective, verb or an

 adverb.
 Adverb clauses generally begin with a subordinate conjunction